mcraiha/spine-unity-docs/Getting-Started.md

 		- a **_SkeletonData** asset that holds a reference to the **json** and the **_Atlas** asset.
 4. Drag the **_SkeletonData** asset into the Scene View or the Hierarchy panel and choose `Instantiate (SkeletonAnimation)`.
 	- See the `Examples\Getting Started` sample scenes to learn more about Spine GameObjects.
+// TODO: Add the drag and drop gif.

 > - **MANUAL ASSET SETUP** For advanced cases, you can create these three files yourself.
 The arrangement is noted in the bullet points of Step 3.
 > - **CHANGING SHADERS** Using Spine-Unity's default shaders (`Spine/Skeleton` or `Spine/SkeletonLit`) requires textures that were saved with **Premultiplied Alpha**.
 This is the default setting in Spine's Texture Packer.
 Choosing other shaders may yield unexpected results and may require you to re-export the texture without premultiplied alpha.
 For more information on premultiply alpha, [check this forum topic](http://esotericsoftware.com/forum/Premultiply-Alpha-3132).